 4. Are the sites safe?
 Food, water etc…

-All students will be with adult chaperones while an any mission trip.
+All students will be with adult chaperones while on any mission trip.
 We carry a 4 to 1 youth to adult ratio.
-We also offer CPR and First Aid training to all Catholic Mission Trip Staff.
-We also have every group go through a water orientation to explain what type of water is safe to drink and which type is not and an overerall Safety Orientation that addresses all saftey concerns.
+We also offer CPR and First Aid training to all Catholic Mission Trips, Inc., Staff.
+We also have every group go through a Safety Orientation that addresses all safety concerns.

 5. Who leads a Catholic Mission Trips Inc. trip?